-However abusive behaviour is likely to get worse, the level of abuse may escalate and it is likely to happen more often.
-Domestic abuse should be understood as a pattern of behaviour, it is not a series of isolated “incidents”.
-The statistics demonstrate that this is some of the most dangerous behaviour and by recognising you are being abused you can start to identify risks and think about ways to you might be able to stay safer.
+Domestic abuse should be understood as a pattern of behaviour, it is not a series of isolated "incidents".
+The statistics show that this is some of the most dangerous behaviour and by recognising that you are being abused you can start to identify risks and think abut ways you might be able to stay safer.

 Leaving is a process.
 During this process and the period following separation the risk to you (and your children) is at its highest.
 If you are thinking of leaving it is important that you have a plan and some support to keep yourself safe.
 Speak to someone about what is going on and consider getting support from a specialist agency who can offer advice on the best ways to leave safely and how you can stay safe post-separation.

 Link to agencies that can help can be found under the 'Am I being abused' section.

 If you would like to know more about the work being done locally to Suffolk, please contact firstname.lastname@example.org.